IzzySoprano/Books-MS3/README.md

 ### User Story:

-As a user, I want to be able securely log out of Books
+As a user, I want to be able securely log out of Books and not have other users edit/delete the books I've posted

 Criteria